-The voters and the Board of Education approved the 2019-2020 General Fund budget for \$ 34,216,000, an increase of \$955,300 or 2.9% from the previous year.
-The appropriated fund balance applied to the budget was \$1,168,229, an increase of \$43,002 from the previous year.
+The voters and the Board of Education approved the 2020-2021 General Fund budget for \$ 35,210,000 an increase of \$994,500 or 2.91% from the previous year.
+The appropriated fund balance applied to the budget was \$2,684,406 an increase of \$1,516,177 from the previous year.
+The increase of fund balance was due to instructional programs being held remotely (due to COVID-19) and the district was able to apply the unspent revenue to help off-set the 2020-2021 budgetary increase.

 The Hannibal Central School District continues to work toward maintaining a strong financial position in the face of declining economic times across the nation and especially in New York State.
-We are a public school district that relies heavily on State Aid, accounting for 75% of our budgeted revenue, to finance the education we provide to approximately 1,385 students in 2019-2020.
+We are a public school district that relies heavily on State Aid, accounting for 75% of our budgeted revenue, to finance the education we provide to approximately 1,300 students in 2020-2021.